Raglet/Bietschicheer/README.md

 ## Credits

-This application was created by Samuel Zurbriggen and Lukas Zurbriggen for the Bietschicheer event.
+This application was created by Samuel Zurbriggen, Jakob Löhrer and Lukas Zurbriggen for the Bietschicheer event.

 We would like to thank the following resources for helping us create this project: